T puzzle: The Latin Cross

-The Latin cross puzzle consists of a reassembling a five-piece dissection of the cross with three isosceles right triangles, one right trapezoids and an irregular shaped six-sized piece (see figure).
+The Latin cross puzzle consists of a reassembling a five-piece dissection of the cross with three isosceles right triangles, one right trapezoid and an irregular shaped six-sided piece (see figure).
 When the pieces of the cross puzzle have the right dimensions, they can also be put together as a rectangle.
 From Chinese origin, the oldest examples date from the first half of the nineteenth century.
 One of the earliest published descriptions of the puzzle appeared in 1826 in the 'Sequel to the Endless Amusement'.
 Many other references of the cross puzzle can be found in amusement, puzzle and magicians books throughout the 19th century.
 The T puzzle is based on the cross puzzle, but without head and has therefore only four pieces.
 Another difference is that in the dissection of the T, one of the triangles is usually elongated as a right trapezoid.
 These changes make the puzzle more difficult and clever than the cross puzzle.